-Radiation Mapping Using Unmanned Aerial Vehicles (UAV's) (Dr T Scott)
+Radiation Mapping Using Unmanned Aerial Vehicles (UAV's) (Professor T Scott)

 Following the events at the Fukushima Daiichi Nuclear Power Plant, the Interface Analysis Centre has been developing an unmanned aerial system capable of mapping radiation in regions inaccessible to humans.

 Safe Storage of Nuclear Waste (Dr R Springell)

 One of the most important challenges to face the commercial nuclear industry is the safe long-term storage of fuels and waste products.
 Understanding how the surfaces of these materials behave in their 'final' resting place is then of fundamental importance.

 We have at the University of Bristol a unique thin film deposition chamber that allows us to 'grow' single crystals of uranium and its compounds, and engineer surfaces and interfaces to mimic those found in the storage environment.